carpentries-incubator/lesson-gpu-programming/episodes/constant_memory.Rmd

 This is necessary because constant memory is defined in the CUDA code, so we need CUDA to allocate the necessary memory, and then provide us with a pointer to this memory.
 By calling the method `get_global` we ask the CUDA subsystem to provide us with the location of a global object, in this case the array `factors`.
 We can then create our own CuPy array and point that to the object returned by `get_global`, so that we can use it in Python as we would normally do.
-Note that we use the constant `2` for the size of the array, the same number we are using in the CUDA code; it is important that we use the same number or we may end up accessing memory that is outside the bound of the array.
+Note that we use the constant `2` for the size of the array, the same number we are using in the CUDA code; it is important that we use the same number or we may end up accessing memory that is outside the bounds of the array.
 Lastly, we initialize the array with some random floating point numbers.

 :::::::::::::::::::::::::::::::::::::: challenge